Do you struggle to find time to pray every day?

 >>> LIVING IT OUT >>>

-- PRAY that the Lord will help you come to Him more frequently in prayer, even if it’s only for a few minutes at a time.
+That the Lord will help you come to Him more frequently in prayer, even if it’s only for a few minutes at a time.
 Ask Him to help you make prayer a habit and to help you remember to praise Him, too.

-- STUDY the following passages and reflect on how these could help you go deeper in prayer as you seize moments for prayer throughout the day:
+These passages and reflect on how these could help you go deeper in prayer as you seize moments for prayer throughout the day:

 Matthew 6:5-13 /// Luke 18:1-17 /// James 4:3 /// 2 Chronicles 7:14

-- REMEMBER: Seek Him and draw near to Him every chance you get.
+Seek Him and draw near to Him every chance you get.
 And thank Him for His precious and beautiful promise: if you draw near to Him, He will draw near to you. (see James 4:8).

-→ Wondering how you can create an atmosphere of prayer and gratitude in your home?
-Click to read: How To Turn Your Whole House Into a War Room
+Read this: How To Turn Your Whole House Into a War Room